 Depending on how sensitive you are to stress, along with messed up neurochemistry and even genetics.
 A perfect storm of any or all of these influencing factors can lead to depression.

 So, please read my extended article on “Best Nootropics for Anxiety” which includes several nootropic supplements that may help you deal with and conquer stress.

 Recommended Nootropics for Depression

 If you are currently being treated for depression.
 Or suspect you may be dealing with undiagnosed depression.
 And are looking for a more natural, safer way to treat your symptoms.
 Nootropics may be the answer.

-You’re not alone looking for an alternative to drugs that often come with a host of side effects.
+You’re not alone looking for a natural alternative to drugs that often often associated with a host of side effects.
 Research in the United States and other countries show that significant numbers of people use ‘alternative medicine’ to treat their depression.

 Researchers conducted a survey of more than 3,000 women in the USA to find out how many turned to alternative medicine for depression.
 Of the 220 women who said they had been officially diagnosed with depression, 54% said they used alternative medicine to treat their symptoms.[ii]

 We have found that the following list of nootropics work well for different types and causes of depression.